Do you want to know all the parts of the recent Jordan Godwin bike check?

-Here, he’s riding a WeThePeople Battleship frame in his signature colorway for 2018, as well as his signature Eclat Chocolate bars.
+Here, he’s riding a WeThePeople Battleship frame in his signature colorway for 2018 and his signature Eclat Chocolate bars.

-He is also riding the 25.4mm stem/bar combo, an oversized clamping area on the bars, making it a lot stronger.
+He is also riding the 25.4mm stem/bar combo, an oversized clamping area on the bars, making it much stronger.
 Jordan’s bike was looking fresh as always, so take a look.

 This is a look at Jordan Godwin’s setup in a video bike check from 2016, way back when the Battleship frame he was riding at the time was still a prototype.

-This build also brings in the 25.4mm stem/bar combo, which was also new at the time.
+This build also brings in the 25.4mm stem/bar combo, which was new then.

 This is a larger clamping area to help with slippage.
-There are some riding b-roll clips in here, so it’s not just a bike check, but you get some hype as well.
+There are some riding b-roll clips here, so it’s not just a bike check – you get some hype.